thunderbird89/esf/stories/story-p-np.md

 His pulse quickened.

 It wasn't something he could run.
 Nobody had 512-qubit platforms.
 Not yet.
 But that didn't make it worthless.
-In the right journals, among the right people, this would ripple for years.
+In the right journals, among the right people, this would ripple for years as people unpacked the mathematics of picking your randomness.
 Someone would try to build toward it.
 Maybe many someones.

 Ethan folded the page carefully and slid it back into his coat.
 Then he looked up toward the sky—clear, cloudless, uncaring.